Consulting Events and Deadlines coming up

+The time is now!
+Things are really getting busy.
 Check out all the great things going on if you are interested in consulting!
 Economic, management, strategy and life sciences work are all represented.
-This is my attempt to help you stay informed and knowledgeable about what is going on.
-It’s about to get busy, buckle up!
 Please read carefully and stay tuned for regular updates at least weekly.

-EY: Information Session on August 31 (1st of 4 options) to learn about job and internship opportunities.
+Analysis Group (econ consulting): Virtual Info Session on Sept 7 at 6 pm.
 Register here.
+JOB app here.

 Bridgespan (social impact consulting) job deadline is Sept 10.
-Learn more here, including 2 info sessions options coming up on August 30 and Sept 7.
+Learn more here, including an info session coming up on Sept 7.

 Oliver Wyman: September 18 JOB deadline.
 Apply direct here.
 It’s also on Handshake, but it redirects you to the OW site.
 Strong group of alums available and first round interviews might even be on campus.